robinandeer/puzzle/docs/index.md

 ### Annotations ###

-Puzzle will work best if the variants are annotated with [VEP](vep) or [SnpEff](snpeff), and some additional annotations such as 1000G frequencies and CADD scores.
+Puzzle will work best if the variants are annotated with [VEP][vep] or [SnpEff][snpeff], and some additional annotations such as 1000G frequencies and CADD scores.

 ### Gemini support ###